Are Free Government Dental Implant Grants Real?

 State Tax Breaks

-State government-sanctioned tax breaks can operate as grants for dental implants by lowering costs further using the same mechanisms: Itemized Deductions, Flexible Spending Accounts, and Health Savings Accounts.
+State government-sanctioned tax breaks can operate as grants for dental implants by lowering costs further using the exact mechanisms: Itemized Deductions, Flexible Spending Accounts, and Health Savings Accounts.

 Of course, the savings depend on the marginal rate where you work.